-On Thursday 22 June 2017 me and Daniel travelled to London to see the one and only, Ed Sheeran, for the O2 London’s 10th birthday.
-Ed is one of the singers that has been on my main list of people to see along with Beyoncé (which is now ticked off the list), John Legend, and Alicia Keys.
+On Thursday 22 June 2017 the day had arrived for Ed Sheeran playing at the O2 London for it’s 10th birthday.
+Ed Sheeran is one of the singers that’s on my list of people to see.
+The list also includes: Beyoncé (who is now ticked off), John Legend, and Alicia Keys.

 Usually we would travel by train but this time we had decided to take the National Express bus.
-Our journey into London wasn’t too bad however the journey home was just… well you can imagine (you know that feeling when you just want to sprawl in your own bed, sleep and be comfy?)
+Our journey into London wasn’t too bad however the journey home was just… uncomfortable.

 I think it didn’t help so much that returning into Manchester, there was one 10 minutes stop for a bit of fresh air, with a lot more drop-offs, whereas, departing from Manchester we only had one stop where we were able to grab a bite to each and stretch our legs.

-We had seen a lot the sights prior to this trip, and eventually we headed to the O2 a couple of hours before the show began to see the O2 celebrations begin.
-There were golden stars on the ground leading to where Vernon Kay was presenting his own kind of game show in association with O2 Priority for people to win prizes.
+We seen a lot the sights prior to this particular trip.
+Eventually we headed to the O2 a couple of hours before the show began.
+There were golden stars on the ground leading to where Vernon Kay’s show in association with O2 Priority for people win prizes.

 Even people who were not attending the show, or were on O2 priority were present.
-Some people won prizes like luxurious earphones, while others to lucky enough to win Ed Sheeran t-shirts, and tickets to the show!
+Some people won prizes like high-end earphones.
+Others were lucky enough to win Ed Sheeran t-shirts and tickets to the show!

-We were very lucky to have got these tickets.
-I remember the day when I was finishing work at received a text message from O2 saying grab your tickets for Ed Sheeran at the O2 now!
-That was me clicking on the link immediately and waited in the waiting room online for just over an hour.
+We were lucky to have these tickets.
+I remember the day when I finished work and received a text message from O2 to grab tickets for Ed Sheeran at the O2!
 Once the page changed to ‘confirm your tickets’ I was jumping around the room with excitement.
 Danny couldn’t believe I had got them.

-Before we were blessed to have Ed on the stage, Fuse ODG came to the stage and sang several of his number one hits including: Antenna, and Dangerous Love.
+Before Ed Sheeran was on stage, Fuse ODG sang several of his number one hits including: Antenna, and Dangerous Love.

 Ed Sheeran, that’s who.
 A different guitar for each performance.
-Everyone sang along and added to the fun atmosphere of the evening.
-Ed was so excited to play Nancy Mulligan as it was an exclusive performance before he played at Glastonbury.
+Everyone sang along.
+Ed performance of Nancy Mulligan was an exclusive performance before he played the song at Glastonbury.

-My favourite performances were by far: Give Me Love, Bloodstream, Lego House, Photograph (which I sang my heart out too!), and of course Thinking Out Loud (goose bumps all over!)
+My favourite performances were by far: Give Me Love, Bloodstream, Lego House, Photograph (which I sang my heart out too!), and of course Thinking Out Loud.

-We can say that we are absolutely thrilled to have got the chance to see our favourite singer all over again next year.
-This time they’ll be less travelling because it’ll be in Manchester.
+We are excited to see our favourite singer all over again next year.
+Nexr time there will be less travelling because it’ll be closer to home.